The quantum limit to incoherent imaging is achieved by linear interferometry

 Our results explain why coherent detection overcomes the Rayleigh curse by recasting imaging as interferometry at the outset.
 We have shown that, for the case of two incoherent sources, the optimal interferometer can have relatively low complexity, for example, a single beam-splitter, and a quantum Fourier transform for the case of four collectors.
 In general, the optimal interferometer may depend on the parameter to be estimated, but our examples show that it is parameter-independent for the problem of estimating the separation between two point sources.

 A number of questions remain open.
-For example: under what conditions is the optimal interferometer independent of the parameter to be estimated?
+For example: under what conditions are the optimal interferometer independent of the parameter to be estimated?
 When is it possible to use the same interferometer for the optimal estimation of multiple parameters?
 Finally, we expect that our approach can be generalized and applied to extended sources \cite{PhysRevA.99.033847}, non-weak or non-incoherent sources \cite{PhysRevLett.117.190802}, and to estimate other parameters beyond generalised spatial coordinates, for example spatial moments \cite{tsang2017subdiffraction}, as well as time and frequency measurements \cite{SilberhornPRL2018,AlexRetzker}.